-Samsung Galaxy S20 vs Samsung Galaxy S20 Plus: Screen
+Both the Samsung Galaxy S20 and Samsung Galaxy S20 Plus have stunning displays

-On this specification at least, there’s a cut-and-dry advantage: the Samsung Galaxy S20 Plus has a superior 4500mAh battery capacity, while the Samsung Galaxy S20 has a (still-respectable) 4000mAh capacity.
+There’s a clear winner in this category – the Samsung Galaxy S20 Plus.
+The larger phone has a superior 4500mAh battery capacity, while the Samsung Galaxy S20 has a (still-respectable) 4000mAh cell.

-That extra battery capacity is likely to come in very handy given the demanding 120Hz refresh rate and 5G connectivity.
+That extra battery is very handy given the demanding 120Hz refresh rate and 5G connectivity.
 The good news is that both specifications are a significant upgrade on last year, when the S10 Plus packed 4100mAh and the standard S10 just 3400mAh.

 Samsung Galaxy S20 vs Samsung Galaxy S20 Plus: Performance

-All models in the S20 series have the same processor, a 7nm 64-bit octa-core affair, but they have different memory configurations.
-The S20 is available with 8GB or 12GB of RAM, plus 128GB of storage.
-Meanwhile the S20 Plus is only available with 12GB of RAM, but there are two storage variants: 128GB or a whopping 512GB.
+All models in the Galaxy S20 series have the same processor, a 7nm 64-bit octa-core affair, but they have different memory configurations – The S20 Plus has 12GB RAM, while there’s a base version of the S20 with 8GB.

 What’s more, not all models in the range have 5G.
 There is a variant of the S20 which does not offer 5G connectivity.
 If you’re splashing out on a brand new flagship that you want to last you a few years, you might be well-advised to make the switch to a 5G-capable phone now, despite the price increase.

-Samsung Galaxy S20 vs Samsung Galaxy S20 Plus: Price
+Samsung Galaxy S20 vs Samsung Galaxy S20 Plus: Comparing the prices

 There’s a price difference of £200 between the base models of each version, with the cheapest starting price being £799 (which is hardly cheap).
 If you’re looking to save a bit of money this would be your best choice, but you will miss out on 5G.